JulieT-012/Sales-Data-Analysis/README.md

 Classic Cars and Motorcycles were the top-performing product lines, driving the majority of total revenue.

 ### Top Customers by Revenue
-A few key customers—like Mini Auto Co.—consistently made large purchases and contributed heavily to revenue.
+A few key customers like Mini Auto Co., consistently made large purchases and contributed heavily to revenue.

 ### Average Quantity per Product Line
 Products under Classic Cars and Motorcycles had the highest average order quantities.